Non-Costumey Ways to Wear Southwestern Style Clothing

 The simplest way to get your feet wet with Southwestern-style clothing is to pull on a pair of cowgirl-style boots.
 Low-heeled ankle-height booties with almond-shaped toes go anywhere.
 Wear them in place of ballet flats for a more unexpected look.
 They’re natural with jeans.

 Tall western boots work too.
-Find a luxe pair in suede or leather with fringe, shearing, buckle, or other western-inspired detail.
+Find a luxurious pair in suede or leather with fringe, shearing, a buckle, or other Western-inspired details.

 2. Throw on a Sante Fe Style Wrap

-Ponchos, blanket coats, and wraps are a big part of the south by southwest trend, which is inspired by Native American Navajo, Apache, Hopi, and many more.
+Ponchos, blanket coats, and wraps are a significant part of the South by Southwest trend, which is inspired by Native American cultures, including the Navajo, Apache, and Hopi, among others.
 The most charming pieces are made from rough woven fabrics with rich and intricate patterns, like this beautiful tribal sweater coat.
 The colors are desert-like – tawny and earthy with pops of bold.
 These clothes look handcrafted.
-Other popular Southwestern-style outwear? … A shearling coat fits the mood too.
+What other popular Southwestern-style outerwear options are available?
+A shearling coat also fits the mood.

 3. Uplevel to a Cowgirl Chic Look